 On December 29, 2011, we were named as a nominal defendant, along with certain of our directors as individual defendants, in a purported shareholder derivative lawsuit filed in United States District Court for the Northern District of California (Burlingame v.
 Martin et al., Case No. 4:11-CV-06703).
-The complaint alleges that the director defendants breached various fiduciary duties owed to us, engaged in waste of corporate assets, and were, as a result, unjustly enriched.
-The complaint seeks, among other things, restitution of director profits allegedly obtained as a result of the aforesaid conduct, improvement of our corporate governance procedures, and attorneys' fees and costs.
-On February 28, 2012, the Burlingame action was related to the Primo action and transferred to the same judge hearing the Primo action.
-The parties in the Burlingame action have stipulated that no response to the complaint will be due until resolution of the motion to dismiss the Primo action.
-After considering the relevant case law and the potential hurdles to successfully proceeding with the Burlingame action, the plaintiff agreed to dismiss the litigation in its entirety.
-Accordingly, by stipulation of the parties, the Burlingame action was voluntarily dismissed without prejudice on April 11, 2013, which dismissal was ordered by the District Court on April 12, 2013.
+The plaintiff in the Burlingame action has agreed to dismiss the litigation in its entirety.
+Accordingly, by stipulation of the parties, the Burlingame action was dismissed without prejudice on April 12, 2013.